Actaeon – Stag, Horned God of the Forest.

 Witch – practitioner of witchcraft.
 One skilled in the Ancient Ways.

-Witchcraft – art of spell casting, focusing mainly on low magic
+1 – art of spell casting, focusing mainly on low magic (versus High Magic/ceremonial style magick)

 Witchcraft Trials and Persecution – From around 1400 to 1700 in Europe it became very dangerous to be accused of Witchcraft.
 A shocking series of torture methods were devised to elicit confessions of Witchcraft against the accused.
 These methods were so brutal, people were only too happy to confess to anything including witchcraft, in order to stop the brutality.
 Methods of torture used to elicit admissions of witchcraft included, leg vices, whipping stocks with iron spikes, thumbscrews, scalding lime baths, racks, and the strap.
 It was always presumed the victim was guilty of witchcraft.
 Most victims were executed.
 Burning at the stake was the standard punishment for witchcraft.